chef/automate/components/automate-backend-elasticsidecar/README.md

 ## Notes

 This package relies on strict bindings and will not start unless all credentials and ssl are available from Elasticsearch.

+Just Rebuilding the package to use the chef/elasticsearch-odfe package pull it from the latest stable.